 For variations on the theme, mix in shredded cheeses like parmesan, Gouda or Monterey Jack.
 Forgo the bacon altogether if you don't eat meat or don't like bacon.
 Or, top the cream cheese mixture with bread crumbs.
 Add salt, pepper, garlic powder, paprika -- whatever floats your boat.

-For more about peppers and cooking, check out the links on the next page.
+For more about peppers and cooking, check out the links below.